(Stormwater Stars planting event. Photo by Corey Shelton)

 We developed seven new conservation plans this year with interested residents.
 Some of these plans include multiple residents working together across property boundaries to improve the health of their combined properties.
 In addition to plan development, we coordinated funding and/or provided technical assistance to six conservation projects to implement on-the-ground conservation work including the installation of native plants, stormwater management improvements, root wad placements, and invasive species removal.
 Funding to complete this work was provided by Oregon Watershed Enhancement Board (OWEB), Metro, site landowners, and the District.

 This year, District staff developed, shared, and presented research on Portland’s Stormwater Permitting, Policy & Processes: A Stakeholder & Geospatial Analysis at the Urban Ecosystem Research Consortium of Portland/Vancouver.
 Portland’s West Hills have many steep and landslide-prone slopes.
 The City of Portland is a nationally-recognized leader in stormwater management with strategies that show why working at the sub-watershed level – a smaller geographic scale — is more effective for planning, implementing and evaluating watershed improvements.
 Despite the city being at the leading edge, Portland’s West Hills still have significant problems managing stormwater, which impacts the health and water quality of its many creeks.
 Watershed health may further decline as local stormwater systems become increasingly less able to manage the annual volume of stormwater.
-This reduced ability is caused by a number of factors which vary by sub-watershed: more new buildings, paved areas, and sealed surfaces that stormwater can’t pass through; degraded riparianRiparian areas The land alongside a creek, river, pond, or other body of water zones with decreased ability to absorb and filter stormwater; climate change producing more intense storm events; and aging, failing, and/or inadequately-sized grey and green stormwater infrastructure (i.e. pipes, retention basins, swales, etc.).
+This reduced ability is caused by a number of factors which vary by sub-watershed: more new buildings, paved areas, and sealed surfaces that stormwater can’t pass through; degraded riparianRiparian areas The land alongside a stream, creek, river, or floodplain zones with decreased ability to absorb and filter stormwater; climate change producing more intense storm events; and aging, failing, and/or inadequately-sized grey and green stormwater infrastructure (i.e. pipes, retention basins, swales, etc.).
 Additionally, with stormwater systems in disproportionate condition across the city, equity, sustainability, and livability questions arise.
 This research sought to uncover barriers and opportunities for improving stormwater conditions through diverse stakeholder involvement.

 Along with partners, we celebrated the 9th year of the Canopy Weeds Program with 411 participating landowners and 34,186 trees cleared of invasive vines.
 Portland Fire & Rescue joined the partnership, adding wildfire risk reduction to the suite of benefits offered to program participants.
 The Canopy Weeds Program has historically provided free treatment of invasive ivy and clematis species in neighborhoods adjacent to Forest Park.
 The goal of this important program is to save trees, slow the spread of invasive weeds and protect the health of Forest Park as well as a segment of the wildlife corridor that connects Forest Park to the Oregon Coast Range.
 This year, we piloted a fee-for-service model with a sliding needs-based scale to help fund and increase the number of on-the ground weed removal projects.
 In addition, we helped outreach about wildfire risk reduction home assessments that are available through Portland Fire & Rescue.
 The Canopy Weed Program work is completed by Forest Park Conservancy’s Green Jobs Interns.
 The Green Jobs Training and Internship Program provides BIPOC (Black, Indigenous, and People of Color) youth and young adults with hands-on professional experience and support to pursue a career in the conservation and natural resources field.